OLSA/iris-local-proxy/README.md

 ## Installation

-You can install the `iris-local-proxy` using one of the following methods:
+To make the iris-local-proxy accessible from any directory on your system, install it globally using one of the following methods:

 ### Install from GitHub
 To install directly from the GitHub repository, use the following command: